 - BC9 In light of ED 297's limited scope and anticipating the proposals in ED 297 would not be reflected in a Standard for some time after ED 297 was published for comment, the Board had also issued Exposure Draft ED 293 Amendments to Australian Accounting Standards Disclosure in Special Purpose Financial Statements of Compliance with Recognition and Measurement Requirements (July 2019).
-ED 293 proposed requiring for-profit and not-for-profit private sector entities lodging SPFS with either the ASIC or the Australian Charities and Not-for-profits Commission (ACNC) to disclose information in their SPFS that would allow users to understand the extent of compliance or otherwise of the entity's accounting policies with the R&M requirements in AAS. - BC10 The feedback received on ED 293 indicated the majority of respondents agreed the proposals would increase the transparency and comparability of SPFS.
-However, due to the short time within which the proposed requirements would become mandatory in light of the expected timing of the release of a Standard based on
+ED 293 proposed requiring for-profit and not-for-profit private sector entities lodging SPFS with either the ASIC or the Australian Charities and Not-for-profits Commission (ACNC) to disclose information in their SPFS that would allow users to understand the extent of compliance or otherwise of the entity's accounting policies with the R&M requirements in AAS.2 - BC10 The feedback received on ED 293 indicated the majority of respondents agreed the proposals would increase the transparency and comparability of SPFS.
+However, due to the short time within which the proposed requirements would become mandatory in light of the expected timing of the release of a Standard based on ED 297's proposals, respondents were particularly concerned about the costs of the proposals exceeding any benefits for for-profit private sector entities.
+This is because the proposal in ED 297 to remove the ability for certain for-profit private sector entities to prepare SPFS when they are required to comply with AAS was expected to be completed and, as noted in paragraph BC3, operative for annual reporting periods beginning on or after 1 July 2020.

-In relation to for-profit private sector entities, the proposals were developed as an interim measure while the Board continued with its ED 297 proposals.
+2 In relation to for-profit private sector entities, the proposals were developed as an interim measure while the Board continued with its ED 297 proposals.